cardinalcss/cardinalcss/README.md

 [Download it](https://github.com/cbracco/Cardinal/archive/master.zip).

 There is a minified version of Cardinal that is included in the `css/` directory of this project, but I would recommend developing with the uncompressed version and using your own build process to minify your CSS for production.
-That way you only have one HTTP request, and aren’t just slapping Cardinal onto your project (which sort of defeats the purpose of using the framework, anyways).
+That way you only have one HTTP request, and you aren’t just slapping Cardinal onto your project (which sort of defeats the purpose of using the framework, anyways).

 ## Getting started